-Meet with your school counselor to talk about career exploration and a course plan that will lead you to success Explore extra-curricular activities, volunteer opportunities, and clubs Estimate your financial aid needs using FAFSA4caster and either continue or start saving for college Identify what kind of education and training is needed for your career of interest Meet with your school counselor to talk about course planning Complete the My Skills Lab in SDMyLife Practice for the ACT using Method Test Prep or SDMyLife Take the PreACT and/or PSAT Create a folder to begin collecting college information Continue your college savings plan and begin looking at cost specifics Focus on extra-curricular activities and leadership opportunities of interest Learn more about earning early college credit through Advanced Placement (AP) and Dual Enrollment courses Meet with your school counselor to talk about course planning Take the ACT, SAT, and/or ASVAB Start looking at colleges and/or universities of interest that match your college, career, and life goals Visit your colleges and/or universities of interest Begin putting together an academic resume and portfolio Seek out volunteer and work-based learning opportunities Begin searching for scholarships Continue your college savings plan Continue participation in extra-curricular activities Consider earning early college credit through AP and Dual Enrollment courses Take the Smarter Balanced Assessment Consortium (SBAC) standardized test Meet with your school counselor to make sure you are on track to graduate Take the ACT, SAT, and/or ASVAB again, if needed Consider earning early college credit through AP and Dual Enrollment courses Ask for Letters of Recommendation early in the school year Apply for admissions to your colleges and/or universities of choice Participate in College Application Week Complete the FAFSA Apply for scholarships Take the ACT National College and Career Readiness Certificate (NCRC) assessment Visit the colleges and/or universities that you have been accepted to Make a decision and celebrate!
+Fre shman Year Meet with your school counselor to talk about career exploration and a course plan that will lead you to success Explore extra-curricular activities, volunteer opportunities, and clubs Estimate your financial aid needs using Federal Student Aid Estimator and either continue or start saving for college dentify what kind of education and training is needed for your careers of interest So ohomore Year Meet with your school counselor to talk about course planning Complete the My Skills Lab in SDMyLife Practice for the ACT using Methodize or SDMyLife Take the PreACT Create a folder to begin collecting college information Continue your college savings plan and begin looking at cost specifics Focus on extra-curricular activities and leadership opportunities of interest earn more about earning early college credit through Advanced Placement (AP) and Dual Enrollment courses.
+Jur nior Year Meet with your school counselor to talk about course planning Take the ACT, SAT, and/or ASVAB Start looking at colleges and/or universities of interest that match your college, career, and life goals /isit your colleges and/or universities of interest Begin putting together an academic resume and portfolio Seek out volunteer and work-based learning opportunities Begin searching for scholarships Continue your college savings plan Continue participation in extra-curricular activities Consider earning early college credit through AP and Dual Enrollment courses Take the Smarter Balanced Assessment Consortium (SBAC) standardized test Sei nior Year Meet with your school counselor to make sure you are on track to graduate Take the ACT, SAT, and/or ASVAB again, if needed Consider earning early college credit through AP and Dual Enrollment courses Ask for letters of recommendation early in the school year Apply for admissions to your colleges and/or universities of choice Participate in Free College Application Events Complete the FAFSA Apply for scholarships Take the ACT National College and Career Readiness Certificate (NCRC) assessment /isit the colleges and/or universities that you have been accepted to Make a decision and celebrate!